 Squeeze in extra time by pre-thinking and pre-doing

 One big component of success in independent studying is planning.
 Sometimes it is hard to have a neatly devised plan when you have a toddler roaming around, but do not deceive yourselves: with kids around, planning is even more important.
 The good thing about planning is that it will smooth out the routine activities.
 Planning means that you will not spend valuable time deciding what you should be doing, because that effort has already been made, hence creating a flowing chain of activity instead of lapses of productivity abruptly stopped because of the necessary pauses to think about what to do.
-Some areas that benefit from planning ahead are: food and eating (by meal prepping), breaks from study (when and what you will do on those breaks), house chores (for example, try to clean the kitchen while food is cooking on the stovetop so you will not need to invest much time in cleaning afterwards, or throw away advertising leaflets when getting the mail, so you will not end with a pile of papers in your house that needs constant sorting).
+Some areas that benefit from planning ahead are: food and eating, breaks from study (when and what you will do on those breaks), house chores (for example, try to clean the kitchen while food is cooking on the stovetop so you will not need to invest much time in cleaning afterwards, or throw away advertising leaflets when getting the mail, so you will not end with a pile of papers in your house that needs constant sorting).

 Be kind to yourself and your kiddo